-Local body may procure requisite nos. of sets of Walky& Talky/cell phones for management levels officials to be associated with the MSW activities and for implementation of the proposed project; and
+Local body may procure requisite nos. of sets of Walky& Talky/mobile phones, web camera for management levels officials to be associated with the MSW activities and for implementation of the proposed project; and

 Control rooms may be set up to register complaints received from the public and settle such complaints expeditiously on 'no-delay' basis..